-The later arrivals to the United Kingdom, 'E' and 'F' Companies, were to be posted to the new Regimental Depot and were eventually to form the nucleus of the soon to be formed 2nd (Reserve) Battalion of the Newfoundland Regiment.
+The later arrivals to the United Kingdom, E and F Companies, were to be posted to the new Regimental Depot and were eventually to form the nucleus of the first re-enforcements to leave for Gallipoli some four months later.
+It had been planned to create a $2^{nd}$ (Active) Battalion of the Newfoundland Regiment to join the $1^{st}$ Battalion at The Front, but the project was abandoned and Avr became the home of the $2^{nd}$ (Reserve) Battalion.

-The Depot was to be Private Linehan's home for the next twelve months.
+The Depot was to be Private Curley's home for the next twelve months.